-Sexual assault is any type of sexual activity that you do not agree to, including:
+Sexual assault is any type of sexual activity that someone does not consent to, including:

 - Inappropriate touching